pydicom/pynetdicom/README.rst

 When the AE is acting as an SCP the following DIMSE-C and -N services are available to the peer once an association has been established:

-* C-ECHO
-* C-FIND
-* C-GET
-* C-MOVE
-* C-STORE
-* N-GET

-With the exception of the C-ECHO service, a user-defined handler must be bound to a corresponding event in order to complete a DIMSE service request.
-The service request specific events are:

 +---------------+---------------------+---------------------------------------+
 | DIMSE service | Event               | Example handler                       |
 +===============+=====================+=======================================+